A grassroot environmental initiative

 Who We Are

 We are a grassroot environmental initiative consisting of 7 cousins that took it upon themselves to be environmentally conscious.
 Our projects take on proactive and reactive approaches.
 Since some of us live outside of Lebanon, we plan our projects throughout the year and meet during the summer months to execute them.
-We are working very hard on this initiative as we all have other things going on in our lives.
+We are working very hard on this initiative.
 Please take some time to meet the faces behind the team.

 Our Mission Statement